 - After about 5 or 6 deep breaths, close your eyes on an exhale.
 Bring your attention to the feeling of the weight of your body and the warmth between you and the place you are sitting.
 While doing this, listen to the sounds in the room and become aware of your surroundings.

-- After a couple minutes of becoming aware of your surroundings, bring your attention to the rising and falling of your stomach or chest as you breathe.
+- After a couple of minutes of becoming aware of your surroundings, bring your attention to the rising and falling of your stomach or chest as you breathe.
 In…Out…In…Out

 - Next bring your attention to your feet, let your attention be gentle yet focused.
-Next move your attention to your belly button.
+Next, move your attention to your belly button.
 After a few more seconds, bring your attention to your sternum.
 Again a few seconds later, bring your attention to your chest.
-Following that same pattern, move to your throat, then your eyebrows, and then focus your attention about 6 inches about your head.
+Following that same pattern, move to your throat, then your eyebrows, and then focus your attention about 6 inches on your head.

-- Next work your way down through those body parts and then back up while letting your focus on each body part last about as long as it takes for you to inhale then exhale.
+- Next work your way down through those body parts and then back up while letting your focus on each body part last about as long as it takes for you to inhale and then exhale.
 Move up and down through these body parts about 5 times.
 Before releasing your focus all together and focusing on nothing for about 30 seconds.